7 Things to Know Before Renting Out Your Home

 - Landscaping service provided or tenant responsible for landscaping

-- Parking permit provided or tenant applies for parking permit
+- Parking permit provided or tenant applies for a parking permit

 5) How your tenant thinks.

-As for the home itself, consider a walk through of your property as if you are seeing it through another person’s eyes.
-This will highlight any repairs that need to be done before a tenant moves in.
-"Move-in ready" is what renters are looking for!
+As for the home itself, consider a walkthrough of your property as if you are seeing it through another person’s eyes.
+A walkthrough highlights repairs that need attention before a tenant moves in.
+Always remember," move-in ready" is what renters are looking for!

-Our post The Ins and Outs of Turning Over a Rental Property will give you great tips and checklists for this process.
+Our post, The Ins and Outs of Turning Over a Rental Property, gives you great tips and checklists for this process.

 6) How to list your rental.